YoussefAithaddou/Uber_fares/README.md

 Uber is a common commuting tool, I used Linear regression to estimate Uber ride costs fares based on trip distances, number of passengers, time and date of the ride.

+* Prepared raw data by introducing timedata and so distances using the Haversine formula.
 * Cleaned data from corrupted and void entries using Pandas.
-* Calculated ride distances using the Haversine formula.
-* Created a location variable by clustering pickup locations using KMeans.
-* Detected and removed errors and inconsistencies.
+* Detected and removed errors and inconsistencies to improve regression accuracy.
-* Achieved an R^2 of 85.6%.
+* Achieved a significant 76.08% decrease in MSE after the data cleaning.

 # Resources Used
 * Python Version: 3.7